-One entry won over not just the jury, but also Emirates airline.
+One entry impressed not just the judging panel but also Emirates airline.
 The virtual windows from Collins Aerospace are used in the airline’s first class suites, a design that made the final three in the Cabin Concepts category (above).

 An industry first, displays are used to provide the feel of sidewall windows to inboard passengers – in this case those in the middle suites of Emirates’ B777-300ER first-class cabins, which are configured 1-1-1.
 The sideward-facing orientation and wide field of view of a row of virtual windows presented challenges including accurately presenting aircraft pitch and roll to avoid motion sickness in passengers, while the wide field of view could create fisheye or barrel distortion effects.
 However, Collins Aerospace developed a system with a combination of unique custom optics and electronics that has overcome these challenges.
 Indeed the company claims that the system provides a visual experience superior to that of human eyes looking through conventional windows.

 Global Eagle Entertainment (GEE) is in the running with what it describes as a “major milestone in the history of satellite connectivity”.
 The company has successfully completed testing to demonstrate how a new, low-cost satellite network can revolutionize the way airline and maritime passengers enjoy high-speed connectivity and content.